 Nomination

 Delegates from each primary/caucus formally select their party's nominee at a national nominating convention.
-Delegates are allocated proportionally based on the outcome of each primary/caucus.
+The nominating conventions generally occur in late summer.

 © Wichita Public Library.
 All rights reserved.